dandv/smartlook.github.io/_docs/sdk/xamarin.md

 By our experience, the default 1 fps framerate is quite sufficient for capturing user behaviour for analytics purposes.
 Increase the framerate if you need *smoother* recordings.

-Higher framerates do not necessarily lead to bigger video data, but more frequent screen capture increases the device CPU/GPU load and energy consumption.
+Higher framerate do not necessarily lead to bigger video data, but more frequent screen capture increases the device CPU/GPU load and energy consumption.
 Compromise strategy could be e.g., enabling higher framerate during beta-testing, and decrease it to the default value in production builds.

 ### Add User ID

-You can specify your app's user identifier together with optional setting of other custom paramters by calling
+You can specify your app's user identifier together with optional setting of other custom parameters by
 ```cs
 void SetUserIdentifier(string identifier, Dictionary<string, string> userProperies = null)
 ```